Iza, Ukraine: World War Two

 With the Hungarian occupation of Iza in March, 1939, Jews were persecuted and pushed out of their occupations.
-In 1940-41, dozens of Jews from Iza were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.
+In 1940–41, dozens of Jews from Iza were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.

-In 1941, a few Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory, to Kamenets-Podolski, and murdered there.
+In 1941, a few Jewish families without Hungarian citizenship were expelled to Nazi-occupied Ukrainian territory to Kamianets-Podilskyi, and were murdered there.

-The remaining Jews of Iza were deported to Auschwitz late May, 1944.
+The remaining Jews of Iza were deported to Auschwitz in late May, 1944.

-Wickerwork and Baskets
+Wickerwork and baskets

 At the end of the 19th century, residents began weaving baskets from vines.
 One of the early weavers was named Ivan Kashko.
-He taught this craft to two sons, and then a few more residents of the village began to engage in it.
+He taught this craft to his two sons, and then a few more residents of the village began to engage in it.
 They sold their wares at the market in Khust and other cities.
-In the years 1909 - 1910 many of the landless residents of Iza were busy with basket weaving.
+In the years 1909-1910 many of the landless residents of Iza were engaged in basket weaving.
 Over time, this became the main craft of many of the residents of Iza.
 After the vine is harvested, it is cut, boiled, cleaned, dried, and dyed.
-Eesidents of Iza weave baskets of different shapes and sizes, but also weave chairs, cabinets, chairs, tables, plates, and coasters.
+The residents of Iza weave baskets of different shapes and sizes, and they also weave chairs, cabinets, chairs, tables, plates, and coasters.
 This tradition continues today, as Iza is known for high-quality wickerwork and baskets.
+On July 6, 2022, the tradition of vine weaving in Iza village was inscribed in the National Inventory of Elements of the Intangible Cultural Heritage of Ukraine.

 Jean Renoir, son of Auguste Renoir, mentioned in his book that on veranda of his father were wicker pieces of furniture from Iza, Austria-Hungary.